The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Spa Later: Living Arts Wellness

 Begin with the short-yet-classic hike to Horsetooth Falls, a popular 2.5-mile jaunt that is great for families or mamas who want scenic views without having to go full-send.
-Park at the trailhead, which got a facelift and an additional vault toilet in December, then meander through meadows dotting the Horsetooth Mountain Open Space before dropping into a canyon where you’ll find the plunging cascade.
+Park at the trailhead, which got a facelift and an additional vault toilet recently, then meander through meadows dotting the Horsetooth Mountain Open Space before dropping into a canyon where you’ll find the cascade.
 If you time it right, the grassy meadows may be starting to pop with colorful wildflowers, so bring your camera—and pack a lunch.
 Enjoying a sammie while you wade into the water pooling beneath the falls may be the highlight of your day.

 Until you get to Living Arts Wellness, of course.
 This holistic health spa specializes in personalized massage therapy, so their expert masseuses can tackle your mom’s particular aches and pains.
 If she spends a lot of time on her feet (what mom doesn’t?), consider booking the spa’s unique Ionic Foot Bath for her.
 She’ll dip her feet in a tub of warm water while positive and negative ions draw out toxins.